KickAss101/CSE-cs-GITAM-2020-24/SEM IV/Maths IV/Math 4.md

 __Curve formula__ => y^2 = x^3 +ax + b

 __Trapdoor Function__
-- It is a function that is easy to compute in one direction, yet difficult to computer in the opposite direction (finding it's inverse) without special information called trapdoor.
+- It is a one-way function that is easy to compute in one direction, yet difficult to computer in the opposite direction (finding it's inverse) without special information called trapdoor.

 __Popular Elliptic Curves in Cryptography__
 - NIST P-256 (Prime-256v1)